 I obtained a BsC in Biology in 1985 at Universidad Autónoma de Madrid.
 For my PhD studies, I joined Juan Ortín's lab at the CBMSO and worked on the biology of influenza virus, characterizing molecularly and functionally the viral polymerase.
 After getting the PhD in 1989 at UAM, I stayed in Ortín's lab at CNB until 1994 when I moved to London to the lab of Nick La Thangue at the National Institute for Medical Research.
 There, I worked on the G1/S transition in the mammalian cell cycle focusing in the transcription factor E2F, with fellowships from the HFSO (at NIMR) and EU-Marie Curie (at Glasgow University) Programs.
 In 1998, I returned to Spain with a reintegration contract to join the HSA21/Down syndrome Research group led by Xavier Estivill (IRO, Barcelona).
 In 2002, I joined ICREA and established my own research group working on the functional characterization of the family of kinases DYRK and their relationship with disease at the Centre for Genomic Regulation-CRG.

 Protein kinases are central to all cellular processes in eukaryotes, and often linked to disease when they are altered.
-My group works on a family of protein kinases known as DYRK (dual-specificity tyrosine-regulated kinases), whose members -DYRK1A, DYRK1B, DYRK2, DYRK3, DYRK4- participate in the regulation of processes critical for cell viability and homeostasis, and their dysregulation leads to disease in humans.
-Thus, mutations in one DYRK1A allele underlie a rare syndrome associated with general growth retardation and microcephaly.
-Moreover, DYRK1A overexpression in Down syndrome (DS) correlates with several DS pathological phenotypes.
-In general, alteration in DYRKs is linked to different cancer types.
+My group works on a family of protein kinases known as DYRK (dual-specificity tyrosine-regulated kinases), whose members -DYRK1A, DYRK1B, DYRK2, DYRK3, DYRK4- participate in the regulation of processes critical for cell viability and homeostasis.
+In general, alterations in DYRKs (expression or mutation) are linked to different cancer types.
+In addition, mutations in several DYRK genes are associated to developmental disorders, as in the case of the DYRK1A haploinsufficiency syndrome or the DYRK1B-associated metabolic syndrome.
 My group aims to dissect how DYRK activities are linked to human pathology.
 We are particularly interested on the DYRK-associated activities that impact on the regulation of expression programs either directly on chromatin or indirectly through modulation of signaling pathways.